gregtwallace/certwarden.com/docs/4_using_certificates.md

 For example `certAPI123.keyAPIabc`.
 :::

-Returns the pem formatted key, certificate, and certificate chain, all in one. `:name` should be the name of the **certificate** (not the key).
+Returns the pem formatted key concatenated with the certificate.
+The certificate chain is not included. `:name` should be the name of the **certificate** (not the key).
 LeGo will deduce the proper key from the certificate name.

 Legacy: Replace `*apiKey` with the API key.